Roxie-32/laravel-notifications/README.md

     composer create-project laravel/laravel project_name
 ```

-This will create a fresh Laravel application in a new directory named *project_name.*
+This will create a new Laravel application in a new directory named *project_name.*

-### Connect to your database
+### Connect to your Database

 [Here](https://dev.to/roxie/how-to-connect-laravel-application-to-mysql-database-5han) is an article I wrote that explains how to [connect a Laravel Application to a MySQL database](https://dev.to/roxie/how-to-connect-laravel-application-to-mysql-database-5han).
 If you have a different database, make sure to connect it appropriately.

 ### Set up Default Authentication Scaffold

 Laravel Auth provides a prebuilt authentication UI and functionality to interact with.
 Install the Laravel UI package with this command:

 ```bash
     composer require laravel/ui